October 9, 2010

 Sentenac

-10 minutes after leaving the trailhead for Grapevine mountain, we pulled onto a turnout on the 78 right next to Sentenac, acutally right in between Sentenac and Grapevine.
-I wondered whether an ascent of Grapevine would have been faster from here, but that was all moot now, time to focus on the next hike.
-The only thing I knew about Sentenac is that it would be steep and cross-country, but it was also really short.
+Ten minutes after leaving the trailhead for Grapevine mountain we pulled onto a turnout on the 78 right next to Sentenac, acutally right in between Sentenac and Grapevine.
+I wondered whether an ascent of Grapevine would have been faster from here.
+The only thing I knew about Sentenac is that it would be steep and cross-country, but it was also short.

 Sentenac